LuigiAndrea/whats-new-csharp7/READM.md

 What's new in C# 7
 ===

 Don't worry if you are not up to speed on the latest C# language features.
-In this playground I provide a summary of the most relevant features in the latest version of C#.
-You can tweak the code to test them on your own without the need to create a new project.
+In this playground I provide a summary of the most relevant features in C#7.
+You can tweak the code to test them on your own.
 Let me know if there are important features that I missed.

 ### Prerequisitest